Harmoni1207/Soulamare/frontend/README.md

 - **Notes:**

 ## Branding
-Headline: For those in wisdom, to finding soul
+Headline: For those in wisdom, to finding the soul